Long Video Understanding with Learnable Retrieval in Video-Language Models: Experiments

+\textbf{Influence of Soft Matching (SM) Loss} SM loss regularizes MLP learning for better retrieval.
+Table~\ref{table: comparison} shows our framework with SM loss (\emph{R-VLM}) outperforms the version without it (\emph{R-VLM w/o SM}).
+SM loss re-weights video chunk tokens based on cosine similarity with the text embedding, then maximizes similarity between the video chunk tokens and the text embedding.
+This facilitates our learnable retrieval layer to identify the video clips most related to the questions.

+\textbf{Influence of LLM Loss to Retrieval} The instruction tuning with the LLM loss ($\mathcal{L}^{pred}_i$) also propagates the gradient to the learnable MLP block $\psi$, which facilitates the selection of right chunks for retrieval.
+When we disable the back-propagation to $\psi$, we have scheme \emph{R-VLM w/o G.}.
+Table~\ref{table: comparison} shows our final scheme \emph{R-VLM} that allows the back-propagation obviously outperforms \emph{R-VLM w/o G.} by 2.6\%, 0.9\%, 1.6\%, and 1.2\% on WildQA, QaEgo4D, lifeQA, and Social-IQ 2.0.

-\textbf{Effectiveness of Chunk-wise Design.} \emph{Video-ChatGPT} performs video level spatial temporal pooling to obtain 356 vision tokens.
-Such global pooling would result in loss of details, especially when the question related video segments take a small portion of the entire video.
+\textbf{Effectiveness of Chunk-wise Design} \emph{Video-ChatGPT} performs video level spatial temporal pooling to obtain 356 visual tokens.
+Such global pooling would result in loss of details, especially when the question-related video segments take a small portion of the entire video.
 In our design, we perform chunk level spatial temporal pooling to preserve more information about each chunk.
-Table \ref{table: comparison} shows that when we uniform sample the chunks to have 340 vision tokens, \emph{R-VLM w/Uni} obviously outperforms \emph{Video-ChatGPT}, demonstrating the effectiveness of our chunk-wise design.
+Table \ref{table: comparison} shows that when we uniformly sample the chunks to have 340 visual tokens, \emph{R-VLM w/Uni} obviously outperforms \emph{Video-ChatGPT}, demonstrating the effectiveness of our chunk-wise design.

-\textbf{Influence of Soft Matching (SM) Loss.} In order to regularize the learning of the MLP block for better retrieval, we introduce SM loss.
-Table \ref{table: SM Loss} shows the comparison of our framework without the SM loss (\emph{R-VLM w/o SM}) and that with SM loss (\emph{R-VLM}).
-We can see that incorporating the SM loss significantly improves the performance.
-Our final scheme with the SM loss \ieno, \ours~ outperforms that without SM Loss.
-SM Loss uses the cosine similarity between text embedding and video tokens as weight to re-weight the video tokens to obtain new video tokens.
-Then maximize the similarity between the new video tokens and the text embedding.
-This facilitates our learnable retrieval layer to find the video clips most similar to the questions.

-{\textbf{Influence of the Hyperparameter $K$.} In general, when $K$ is too small, it may lead to a loss of information necessary to answer the question.
-When $K$ is too large, interference may be introduced, confusing the LLM.
-We found $K$=5 presents a good trade-off on most datasets and set $K$ as 5.
-More details can be found in our Appendix.
-We leave the adaptive design of $K$ as the future work. }
+\textbf{Influence of Hyperparameter $K$} A small $K$ may miss necessary information, while a large $K$ may introduce interference.
+Table \ref{table: ablation K} shows that as $K$ gradually increases from 1 to 5, the average performance increases.
+When $K$ increases from 5 to 7, the performance decreases.
+We found $K=5$ presents a good trade-off on most datasets, even though there are slight differences on different datasets.
+In addition, we calculated the computation (FLOPs) cost saving (measured by percentage) using different $K$, compared with that of using all chunks (see Section \ref{subsec:complexity} in Supplementary).
+Table \ref{table: ablation K} shows that given $K=5$, the percentage of saving ranges from 64\% to 95\% for different datasets (due to different video lengths), demonstrating the high efficiency of our solution.
+For ActivityNet-QA, the percentage of saving ranges from 93\% to 73\% when $K$ is set to 1 to 7.
+We leave the adaptive design of $K$ as future work.